rackerlabs/support-how-to/content/how-to/rackspace-intelligence/understanding-the-rackspace-intelligence-user-interface-for-dedicated-accounts/index.md

 Rackspace Intelligence monitors the availability of your IT infrastructure and, when limits are exceeded, can respond by notifying someone.

-When you log in to [Rackspace Intelligence](/support/how-to/log-in-to-rackspace-intelligence-for-dedicated-accounts) you can view all your relevant information on the dashboard:
+When you log in to [Rackspace Intelligence](/support/how-to/log-in-to-rackspace-intelligence-for-dedicated-accounts), you can view all your relevant information on the dashboard:

 {{<image alt="screenshot of rackspace intelligence dashboard landing page" src="Dashboard.png" title="screenshot of rackspace intelligence dashboard landing page">}}

-The dashboard provides a main overview of all of your monitoring activities.
+The dashboard provides an overview of all of your monitoring activities.

-You can also examine different aspects of how Rackspace Intelligence is configured to monitor your system by accessing the following sections from the
+You can also examine different aspects of the Rackspace Intelligence system monitoring configuration by accessing the following sections from the
 header:

 - **Monitor**